 This step is where a CDP becomes extremely helpful.
 By enabling quick segment-building, real-time updates, and automated syncing to all of your marketing channels, a CDP provides marketers with a level of agility, efficiency, and effectiveness that they wouldn’t have access to if they approached this process manually.

 First, create a segment for each product category that customers have purchased in their first order.
-As new customers are acquired, these segments will need to be updated, preferably in real time and automatically.
+As new customers are acquired, these segments will need to be updated, preferably in real-time and automatically.

 If 50 percent of your customers buy within the following 30 days of their first purchase, then there’s not a lot of time to adjust your strategy as real-time data comes in.
-You need to start analysing the impact of your campaigns as soon as possible to ensure maximum conversions.
+You need to start analyzing the impact of your campaigns as soon as possible to ensure maximum conversions.

 Next, you’ll need to sync these segments with the channels you wish to take action on.
 We recommend using both paid and owned channels for maximum reach and ROI.
 As new customers are added to each segment, having them auto-update across all platforms will ensure that these customers are receiving timely and targeted communications across each channel.
-With these audiences available in both paid and owned channels, you can then setup the individual campaigns and follow-up sequences for each of your product journeys.
+With these audiences available in both paid and owned channels, you can then set up the individual campaigns and follow-up sequences for each of your product journeys.

-Once you’ve set up your audience and campaign automation, you can begin measuring the impact and optimising your strategy.
+Once you’ve set up your audience and campaign automation, you can begin measuring the impact and optimizing your strategy.
 Focus on increasing the conversion rates from first to second order and reducing the average time to second order; if you can achieve both of these goals for your highest-value and highest-volume product categories, you can rapidly accelerate your revenue growth.

 Converting One-Time Buyers to Two-Time Buyers and Beyond with a CDP

-The second purchase is a crucial step in the customer journey, because it’s the first signal of customer loyalty.
+The second purchase is a crucial step in the customer journey because it’s the first signal of customer loyalty.
 If you can perfect your timing and pair it with relevant content, you’ll improve conversion rates to the second order and set your customers up for valuable, long-term engagements with your brand.